Hogwai/hogwai.github.io/src/content/posts/a-guide-to-efficient-pattern-usage.md

 ---
-title: 'A guide to efficient Pattern usage'
+title: "A guide to efficient Pattern usage"
-description: 'Tips for getting the most out of the Pattern class, while avoiding pitfalls'
+description: "Tips for getting the most out of the Pattern class, while avoiding pitfalls"
 pubDate: 2025-10-18
-tags: ['java', 'pattern', 'regex', 'performance']
+tags: ["java", "pattern", "regex", "performance"]
 draft: false
 ---